 Hellraiser began as a sharp, low-budget thriller about adultery and vengeance from beyond the grave (plus some extra-dimensional monsters obsessed with testing the limits of pleasure and pain — mostly pain).
 It was directed by acclaimed author Clive Barker based on his own novella The Hellbound Heart after he expressed disappointment in how previous adaptations of his work.
 From there, the movie spawned nine sequels (with mixed results), plus a series of books and graphic novels exploring the adventures of Pinhead and his fellow Cenobites.

-Earlier this year, HBO announced plans for a new series exploring the story of the Cenobites (former humans whose obsession with gratification has transformed them into disturbing monsters).
+In 2020, HBO announced plans for a new series exploring the story of the Cenobites (former humans whose obsession with gratification has transformed them into disturbing monsters).
 Then, in October, we learned that Clive Barker had returned as executive editor.

 Is there a trailer for HBO's Hellraiser series?